 IDP’s celebrations are moving away from having sweets, particularly since we have many things to celebrate!
 We recognize that birthdays are very special and important for your child and family, and we enjoy sharing a celebration of your child’s birthday at IDP.
-We strongly encourage parents to bring healthy alternatives to cake and cupcakes: such as, muffins, fruit parfait, cheese and crackers or your child’s favorite healthy snack.
-We would like to encourage this tradition of healthy eating at IDP to birthday celebration as well as Graduations or other special events.
-Here are our revised guidelines for birthday parties at IDP.
+We strongly encourage parents to bring healthy alternatives to cake and cupcakes: such as, hummus, low sugar yogurt, fruit, cheese and crackers or your child’s favorite healthy snack.
+We would like to encourage this tradition of healthy eating at IDP to birthday celebrations as well as graduations or other special events.
+Here are our guidelines for birthday parties at IDP.

 For food, you should feel comfortable doing as much or as little as you like.
-We discourage cakes and cupcakes and encourage creative snacks, like parfaits, muffins, or fun finger-food.
-Other food ideas include fruit, pizza or drinks.
+We discourage cakes and cupcakes and encourage creative snacks, like yogurt, cheese, fruit, or fun finger-food.
 Please avoid sweet desserts.
 Please bring enough to serve the teachers, student interns, and other parents.
-Parents provide paper plates, hats, and can provide a festive table cloth.
 We do not allow rubber balloons in the classroom for safety reason (when they pop, they are a significant choking hazard).

 We will sing a Happy Birthday song at circle time, which is dedicated to honoring the birthday child.
 Our young children tend to get upset when suddenly many adults are singing loudly at the table.